Rudy Giuliani Appears On Kremlin-Backed Television Network On Election Day To Attack Joe Biden

 Rudy Giuliani made an appearance on the Kremlin-backed RT news network on Election Day, launching attacks against Joe Biden and taking part in what a report called a “Russian disinformation campaign” against the Democratic candidate.

 As The Daily Beast reported, the former New York mayor and personal lawyer for Donald Trump made an appearance on RT’s Going Underground on Tuesday morning, making a number of unfounded claims against Biden.
 The news outlet, formerly known as Russia Today, is backed by Russia’s government.
-As NPR noted, a 2017 report from American intelligence agencies said that the network is part of Russia’s “state-run propaganda machine” and was part of the country’s efforts to interfere in the 2016 presidential election by serving as a platform for Kremlin messaging.
+As NPR noted, a 2017 report from American intelligence agencies stated that the network is included in Russia’s “state-run propaganda machine” and was part of the country’s efforts to interfere in the 2016 presidential election by serving as a platform for Kremlin messaging.

 “During the chat, Giuliani furthered a Russian disinformation campaign to make false claims about Joe Biden’s health, namely that he’s ‘suffering from dementia.’
 Giuliani also repeated his discredited attacks on Hunter Biden—a story that Russian state media has been keen to keep going in the face of disinterest from legitimate news outlets around the world,” The Daily Beast noted.